jaredraycoleman/Southaven/Session Recaps/Session 6 - The Road to Duskwatch.md

 The first leg of their journey was uneventful as they made camp near a riverbank for the night.
 However, as the group settled in, [[Dravencoles]] had a nagging feeling—they were being watched.
 Though they found tracks nearby, no immediate threat revealed itself.

-By the second night, they reached the base of the Pale Mountains.
+By the second night, they reached the base of the [[Pale Mountains]].
 Once again, Dravencoles felt unseen eyes on them, and once again, they found tracks in the dirt but no sign of their stalker.

 In the morning, strange noises echoed through the forest ahead.
 Sending [[Leonard Chesterwolfe]], [[Ferinthria Everflame|Ferinthria]]'s newly named wolf companion, to scout, the party soon discovered a group of witches performing a ritual deep in the woods.